 Click here for some tips on nominating.

-Once your nomination is received, you will be sent a letter thanking you for participating in the program and explaining the Awards process.
-This letter will contain a reference number for your nomination.
-If you do not receive a letter contact the National Australia Day Council on 1300 655 193.
+Once your nomination is received, you will be sent an email thanking you for participating in the program.
+This email will contain a reference number for your nomination.
+If you do not receive an email contact the National Australia Day Council on 1300 655 193.

 For Young Australian of the Year, any Australian citizen between the ages of 16 to 30 is eligible.
 For Senior Australian of the Year, any Australian citizen aged 65 and over is eligible (ages are at 26 January 2020).